shug0/jc3mp-admin/README.md

-# React Bootstrap App
+# Just Cause 3 MP - Admin Web Interface

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App] for more informations on the build / dev system look on : (https://github.com/facebookincubator/create-react-app).

-**Including now :**
-- SCSS integration
-- React Router
-- React FontAwesome
-- Classnames
-- Chance.js

-*The listed functionnality are optionnal, but if you don't need any of theses it's better for you to use the original `create react app beyond.*
+Display a web interface for managing your Just Cause 3 MP Server.
+You need to have the [JC3 MP REST API](https://github.com/shug0/jc3mp-rest-api) packages on it for make this app works.

+## Implemented
+- List the connected players

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`